 So of course technology is telling retailers to go where shoppers spend more of their time - on their phones.

 Yet those smartphones, with their drug rush, can’t deliver the human connection that shoppers crave.
-And it is that human connection that brick and mortar retailers can use to combat online retailers and add meaning to many shoppers.
+And it is that human connection that brick and mortar retailers can use to combat online retailers and add meaning for many shoppers.

 Through your retail sales training and customer service, your way of treating shoppers shows your commitment to the human-ness of making a connection.
 It may not change the world, but it just might make someone’s life better, even if only for a few minutes.
 And that’s enough.

 In those few minutes, someone talked to them, engaged them, and they purchased something to make their lives more convenient or meaningful.
-Not only did they walk away with something tangible just for them, but they also left with a feeling that makes them want to return soon...to have the same exceptional experience.
+Not only did they walk away with something tangible just for them, but they also left with a feeling that makes them want to return soon...to have the same exceptional shopping experience.

-Now I know there are those who tout a coming retail world devoid of physical stores, associates, and malls.
+Now I know there are those who tout a coming world devoid of physical stores, associates, and malls.
 Their bleak future is filled with gloves and glasses that let you immerse yourself in a virtual world while still within your own home.

-A retail world where most everything is fake, from the assistance you get via AI to the 3D printed products delivered from autonomous vehicles.
+A virtual world where most everything is fake, from the assistance you get via AI to the 3D printed products delivered from autonomous vehicles.
 A world where brand recommendations have less value than Siri or Alexa.
 An always-connected world through our clothing, our cars, and even our bodies.